2021

 WHAT I'M LOOKING FOR

-I’m drawn to voices with a new story to tell, especially writers from different parts of the world, Americans whose stories are underrepresented in traditional publishing, and works in translation.
-A sense of urgency is crucial for me, and writers who engage critically with questions of identity and our collective future (political and economic systems, technology, the climate) are nearest to my heart.
-In fiction, I look for novels with a contemporary voice that balance the complexities of culture and politics with storytelling that delves deep into the inner worlds of its characters in a way that challenges expectations and deepens the emotional stakes of the story (Zadie Smith, Sheila Heti, Sally Rooney).
-Autofiction, speculative fiction, and experimental forms are always of interest to me.
-On the nonfiction side, I’m interested in compelling critical takes on cultural and sociological trends and investigative and issue-focused narrative nonfiction, as well as memoir that makes the personal political and vice versa (Eula Biss, Maggie Nelson).
+Veronica is drawn to distinctive voices with a new story to tell and a strong sense of urgency, especially Americans whose stories have been underrepresented in publishing and international writers.
+In fiction, she looks for novels with a contemporary voice that balance the complexities of culture and politics with storytelling that delves deep into the inner worlds of its characters in a way that challenges expectations and deepens the emotional stakes of the story (Elif Batuman, Sheila Heti, Sally Rooney).
+Autofiction, speculative fiction, and experimental forms are always of interest (Charles Yu, Maria Gainza).
+She’s also looking for compelling critical takes on cultural and sociological trends, smart and original pop culture, investigative and issue-focused narrative nonfiction, and memoir that makes the personal political and vice versa (Rachel Aviv, Cathy Park Hong, Patrick Radden Keefe, Sarah Smarsh).

 SAMPLE TITLES OR AUTHORS

-A GIRL IS A BODY OF WATER by Jennifer Makumbi
+A GIRL IS A BODY OF WATER by Jennifer Nansubuga Makumbi

 MASTERS OF THE LOST LAND by Heriberto Araujo